Chapter 12 - Finding My Way Back

 Sevrin and I went out that night to dinner and it seemed like a fitting closure for all we had been through.
 I couldn’t have been more proud of her.
 To make it through the toughest of times and come out on the other side in the middle of her dream was miraculous.
 It just doesn’t happen that much.
 For all the newbies that come to New York and never get anywhere near Broadway in a lifetime, Sevrin had made the jump in a year.
 There was more to come, but in this moment this felt like a fairy tale come true and a moment we could truly share in our love of stories…

-We also met up when she was working for her mother in Las Vegas.
-Love these images of the Elvis impersonator sky divers.
+We also met up when she was working for her mother in Las Vegas on one of Joyce's home building projects.
+Love these images of the Elvis impersonator sky divers they hired for the opening.

 We all met up again for her graduation.